ibm-cloud-docs/vpc/bare_metal_server_network.md

 In the SDN, a network interface has two properties - an IP address and a MAC address.
 Normally, you need to use that MAC address, or the packet drops.
 But with bare metal servers, you can use a different MAC address, and {{site.data.keyword.cloud}} 'learns' the MAC address that you're using and allows traffic to flow.

-DHCP doesn't work with a custom MAC address because a {{site.data.keyword.cloud}}-provided MAC address is needed to respond to a DHCP request.
+DHCP doesn't work with a custom MAC address because an {{site.data.keyword.cloud}}-provided MAC address is needed to respond to a DHCP request.
 You need to use a static IP configuration to use custom MAC addresses.
 {: important}

 ## Advanced networking